RealKinetic/echoes/README.md

 For each entry in the dictionary you then add a corresponding integer for the error to be hit.
 The entries should add up to 100.
-This way you can say a specific error should have a 50% likely hood of being hit by setting it's value to `50` while you set the other two to `25` and `25` to give them a 25% chance of firing.
+This way you can say a specific error should have a 50% probability of being hit by setting it's value to `50` while you set the other two to `25` and `25` to give them a 25% chance of firing.

 ##### Latency